briancantrell/fresh-apron/README.md

  - [x] Event shows instructions
  - [x] If the week has meals, show shopping list
  - [x] Recipe create form

- - [ ] Meal event has link to recipe
+ - [x] Meal event has link to recipe

- - [ ] Shopping event has link to checkable shopping list
- - [ ] Shopping list exports to Wunderlist
+ - [ ] Shopping list can be exported to dropbox in markdown format
  - [ ] Use attributes API to standardize measurements, i.e. user inputs recipe ingredient as "2 cups water", stored in DB as 32 oz

 # Things that might happen some day